South Africa Service, Adventure and Safari

 What is included?

-Not Included: (not intended to be an exhaustive list) Airfare, visas & visa application fees, beverages other than tap water, activities and admissions not referenced in the itinerary or deemed not trip related such as movies, clubs and the like, expenses incurred by the participant that are outside the trip description such as damage to hotels, excess baggage fees and the like, expenses related to unforeseen circumstances such as transportation strikes, natural disasters and the like, personal and medical expenses.
+Not Included (not intended to be an exhaustive list): Airfare, visas and visa application fees, eight lunches, beverages other than filtered water at meals, activities and admissions not referenced in the itinerary or deemed not program related, such as movies, expenses incurred by the participant that are outside the program description, such as excess baggage fees and damage to hotels, expenses related to unforeseen circumstances, such as transportation strikes and natural disasters, as well as personal and medical expenses.

 How do the optional group flights work?

-In addition to the TFT staff from outside South Africa, there will also be a local full time TFT guide with them the entire time.
+In addition to the TFT staff from outside South Africa, there will also be a local full-time TFT guide with the group for the entirety of the program.

 What are the safety qualifications for our staff?